6 Common Myths About Hair Growth & Loss: What You Need To Know

 One of the first steps you can take in supporting hair growth is to address nutritional gaps in your diet.
 Foundation Skincare’s UnTangled Supplement is a dermatologist-formulated non-prescription supplement designed to fight hair loss from the inside.
 It contains saw palmetto, which is proven to block a hormone called dihydrotestosterone (DHT) that is associated with hair loss.
 It also contains ingredients like vitamin C, marine collagen, and horsetail extract, which provide the building blocks your body needs to increase keratin production and revitalize hair growth.

 While you’re supporting your hair growth cycle from the inside, it’s also helpful to use a topical product for direct contact with your follicles.
-Foundation Skincare’s Hair Growth Serum is formulated with a blend of proven ingredients like Capixyl, Stimucap, and saw palmetto to fortify the follicles and cuticles and minimize hair breakage.
+Foundation Skincare’s Hair Serum is formulated with a blend of proven ingredients like Capixyl, Stimucap, and saw palmetto to fortify the follicles and cuticles and minimize hair breakage.

-Other than hair growth hair serum, hair treatments to ask your dermatologist about (that require a prescription) include minoxidil or 5-alpha reductase blockers (like finasteride or dutasteride).
+Other than hair serum, hair treatments to ask your dermatologist about (that require a prescription) include minoxidil or 5-alpha reductase blockers (like finasteride or dutasteride).
 These are popular hair loss treatments, but associated with some side effects.
 Minoxidil users typically experience an initial stage of shedding and finasteride is known to cause sexual side effects.

 Common Myths About Hair Growth